Calling in "The One,"

 Trusting your feelings is dangerous.

-The more you engage with the narcissistic person, the more you have to disengage from your own divine self and source.
+The more you engage with the narcissistic person, the more you have to disengage from yourself.

 Indeed, loving relationships (characterized by depth, connection, presence, empathy, respect, mutual cherishing, growth, consistency, compassion and more) require a devotion to the inner work because: